punnettsquaresrule/punnettsquaresrule.github.io/_posts/2014-12-22-voyagequest.markdown

 ##The end?
 The entire time I was working on this project, I was also working 36 hours per week at a tech start up as an iOS developer.
-Pro tip: if you want to achieve a burn out, work and study full time for 2 years.
-I also had a tough year emotionally as a result of things happening in my personal life.
 Despite all of the practical challenges, Voyage Quest still emerged.

 After I crossed the finish line at graduation, a saw the game as a symbol of all of the stress and unhappiness that had plagued me for the past year.
 I still believe in the concept and topic, but I think it's better to let some things die to move on to bigger and better projects.
 What can't be erased are the huge array skills I gained from building this game.
 I know how to produce game art, code in cocos2d, tackle procrastination, and push through stress to make sure a product is finished.